Lindsey-Ipson/NodeExpress2/bankly/bugs.md

 ## Bug #4

-The user patch route is only allowing admins to update user info, when users are supposed ot be abel to update their own info.
+The user patch route is only allowing admins to update user info, when users are supposed to be able to update their own info.
 This is because `requireAdmin`  is included as a middleware in that route which throws an error and passes to the error handler when the user is other than a admin

 ## Bug #5